serverless/serverless/docs/guides/compose.md

   service-b:
     path: service-b
-    # If the file is not named "serverless.yml" it is possible to configure that:
+    # If the file is not named "serverless.yml":
     # config: serverless.api.yml
 ```